-Strictly Wheelchair Dancing is a wheelchair ballroom dance group of all ages and abilities based in Manchester.
+Strictly Wheelchair Dancing is a wheelchair dance group of all ages and abilities based in Manchester.
 Our motto is “You can do it”!
 Anyone is welcome no matter what their ability or their disability.

 Dance possesses a magical, transcendent quality that moves us all,

 without regard for language, culture, station in life or limitations.

 It can add wonder to the most common event,